 Purpose of this grant

 The applicant's mission must be to directly conduct arts and cultural programming.
-By program definition, a cultural facility is a building which shall be used for the programming, production, presentation, exhibition of any of the arts and cultural disciplines (Section 265.283(7), Florida Statutes).
+By program definition, a cultural facility is a building where the programming, production, presentation, exhibition of any of the arts and cultural disciplines are carried out Section 265.283(7), Florida Statutes.
 These disciplines are music, dance, theatre, creative writing, literature, architecture, painting, sculpture, folk arts, photography, crafts, media arts, visual arts, and programs of museums and must comprise at least 85% of facility use.
 The Program is intended for bricks and mortar construction, renovation, or for acquisition (not any combination of the three).
-State funding IS NOT to be used for landscaping, constructing or fabricating exhibits.
+State funding IS NOT to be used for parking facilities, sidewalks, walkways, and trails that are independent projects; landscaping; fabrication or design of exhibits (not permanently affixed to the building); nor commercial projects.

 You may request up to $500,000 for the renovation, acquisition, or construction of a cultural facility.
 There is no minimum request amount.

 All applicants must meet the following requirements.
-All documentation must be provided by the application deadline unless otherwise noted.
-In other words, documentation must be submitted with the application and will not be accepted later.
+All documentation must be provided by the application deadline.
+Documentation will not be accepted after the submission deadline

-- Have the correct legal status (public entity or not-for-profit, tax-exempt, Florida Corporation)
+- Must have the correct legal status (public entity governed by either a municipality or county or not-for-profit, tax-exempt, Florida Corporation)

-- Have unrestricted use of the land and buildings associated with the project (for new construction or renovation) which means you MUST be able to file a Restrictive Covenant on the property with the Clerk of Court for ten (10) years.
+- Must have unrestricted use of the land and buildings associated with the project which means you MUST be able to file a Restrictive Covenant on the property with the Clerk of Court for ten (10) years or provide a 10 year surety bond.
 See Unrestricted Use of Land and/or Buildings for additional information

-- Retain ownership of all improvements made under the grant (unless the land or buildings are owned by the State of Florida and leased to an eligible applicant)
+- Must retain ownership of all improvements made under the grant (unless the land or buildings are owned by the State of Florida and leased to an eligible applicant)

-- If the property is leased, the lease agreement must be dated, signed and submitted by the application deadline
+- If the property is leased, the lease agreement must be dated, signed and submitted at the time of the application submission

-- Provide documentation of Total Support and Revenue (operating budget)for the last completed fiscal year
+- Must provide documentation of Total Support and Revenue for the last completed fiscal year

-- Have appropriate matching funds and properly document matching funds at submission
+- Must have appropriate matching funds and documented at submission

-- Have support of local officials (city and county government) —for this project— documented in writing with the application or submitted at the panel meeting as an update
+- Must have current support of local officials (city and county government and community groups) -for this project- documented in writing with the application

-- Applicants with structures 50 years or older must submit a determination letter from the Division of Historical Resources (DHR) with the application or prior to the Panel Meeting (For additional information, please contact the Bureau of Historic Preservation (BHP) at 850.245-6366)
+- Applicants with structures 50 years or older must submit a determination letter from the Division of Historical Resources (DHR) with the application (For additional information, please contact the Bureau of Historic Preservation (BHP) at 850.245-6366)

 All applicant organizations must: